Delta Medical Center Philosophy

 ACCOMMODATIONS & AMENITIES

-No images of the center’s 243-bed treatment facility or sleeping quarters are published on its website.
+Delta Medical Center does not provide information about the residential facility.
 As Delta is a hospital, potential clients can expect an environment that’s clinical in nature.
 Seven alumni, loved ones, and staff members surveyed by Rehabs.com gave Delta’s accommodations medium to low ratings, with an average rating of 1.4 out of five stars.
 One anonymous family member told Rehabs.com that Delta had a “very depressing atmosphere.”

 WHAT ALUMNI SAY

-The three alumni surveys conducted by Rehabs.com to date were largely negative.
-Two respondents rated the treatment effectiveness a one-star rating and a three-star ratings, its holistic treatment offerings just one star each, and counseling options two stars each.
+The three alumni surveys conducted by Rehabs.com to date about Delta Medical Center were largely negative.
+Two respondents rated the treatment effectiveness with one and three out of five stars respectively, its holistic treatment offerings just one star each, and counseling options two stars each.

-On Google, 42 reviewers to date rated the Delta Med Center as a whole an average 2.2 out of five stars, with ten positive reviews, four mixed, and 28 negative.
+On Google, 47 reviewers to date rated the Delta Med Center as a whole an average two out of five stars, with ten positive reviews, five mixed, and 32 negative.
 Reviewers mostly complained of poor treatment from staff, misdiagnoses, and poor accommodations.
-Alum Iris, writing specifically about the behavioral health clinic, wrote that, although a few compassionate staff members, "So much verbal abuse to patients and overall disorganization.
+Alum Iris, writing specifically about the behavioral health clinic, wrote that, although there were a few compassionate staff members, "So much verbal abuse to patients and overall disorganization.
 Patient privacy/confidentially is not remotely a concern.
 So many incompetent therapists.
 They treat patients like they ARE their sicknesses and nothing more."

 WHAT FRIENDS & FAMILY SAY

-Reviews from three loved ones were also negative, and criticism was directed at similar areas.
-The three loved ones surveyed by Rehabs.com at the time of this writing rated Delta's accommodations an average 1.7 out of five stars and meals and nutrition two stars.
-Two alumni rated the facility's holistic treatment offerings and family involvement 1.5 stars.
-One anonymous reviewer told Rehabs.com that there was “not much information given to family members” and described the atmosphere as “depressing.”
-This same reviewer did go on to note that “the doctor was excellent.”
+Reviews from four loved ones were negative, and criticism was directed at similar areas.
+The three loved ones surveyed by Rehabs.com at the time of this writing rated Delta's treatment effectiveness an average of two out of five stars.
+The loved ones polled about accommodations an average 1.7 out of five stars and meals and nutrition two stars.
+Two alumni rated the facility's holistic treatment offerings and family involvement just 1.5 stars.
+Two loved ones complained about how loved ones were not kept involved.

 WHAT STAFF SAY

-Like alumni and loved ones, one former employee polled by Rehabs.com to date gave Delta poor ratings, rating the facility's treatment effectiveness and accommodations and amenities only one out of five stars and its meals and nutrition three stars.
-The employee detailed a long account of incompetent management and poor collaboration between them and care staff.
+Like alumni and loved ones, two former employees polled by Rehabs.com to date gave Delta poor ratings.
+One employee detailed a long account of incompetent management and poor collaboration between them and care staff.
+The other employee complained about being let go and claimed that some of the other employees were lazy.

 User ReviewsReview this Center